qmacro/managed-associations-in-cap/guide/README.md

 }
 ```

-## 16 Add a further author and book relationship to define co-authorship
+## 17 Add a further author and book relationship to define co-authorship

+Branch: `17-add-a-further-author-and-book-relationship-to-define-co-authorship`.

 As a final test, let's create a fictional collaboration between Ellis Bell and Emily Brontë.
 Ellis Bell was the pseudonym under which Emily Brontë wrote Wuthering Heights, so it sort of makes sense.
 Or maybe it doesn't.
 Anyway.